Wednesday, July 4, 1984

 I’m reprinting the day-to-day journal entries of a cross-country bike tour my friend and I took in 1984.
 More about the TransAmerica Tour 1984

 I’ve seen fireworks shows at golf courses, football stadiums and along lakefronts.
-Never have I seen one at a rodeo grounds, where the announcer translated everything into English from Navajo, and where an errant flare set off a series of explosions that lit the scrubby undergrowth on a hillside.
+Never have I seen one at a rodeo grounds, where the announcer translated everything into English from Navajo, and where an errant flare set off a series of explosions that set afire the scrubby undergrowth on a hillside.

-We had read about the fireworks display at Gallup, so we got an early start at El Morro.
+We had read about the fireworks display at Gallup in the newspaper, so we got an early start at El Morro.
 We passed by the huge Inscription Rock and headed downhill into the Zuni Pueblo Reservation.
 A sign posted the rules: No pictures.
 No alcohol.
 We turned onto Route 32 and bypassed the Zuni Pueblo itself, one of the 7 Cities of Cibola sought by gold hungry Spanish conquistadors.

 Along the way to Gallup, we could see six-sided hogans, the trademark home of Navajos, dotting the landscape.
-We also saw several herd of sheep.
+We also saw several herds of sheep.

 We passed through Gallup on old Route 66 and rode out to Red Rock State Park.
 We were camped by 2 p.m., very early for us, and we took needed showers and relaxed the rest of the day.